How to setup your Time zone

 The configuration shown above provides the following information:

-If you want to step the system clock immediately and ignore any adjustments currently being in progress, you can use the following command:
+If you want to step the system clock immediately and ignore any adjustments currently in progress, you can use the following command:

 # chronyc makestep